ArtemChebotko/cassandra4-audit-logging/step2.md

 UPDATE songs SET year = 1973 WHERE artist = 'Elton John' AND title = 'Daniel';
 ```

-✅ Make sure the update worked.
+✅ Make sure the update worked:
 ```
 SELECT * FROM songs WHERE artist = 'Elton John' AND title = 'Daniel';
 ```